elainechen7366/elainechen7366.github.io/_posts/2023-06-08-Website-Style-Test-Post.md

 tags: Jekyll
 ---
 ## What Is This Post For?
-When I tried to create my own skin of the minimal-mistakes Jekyll theme, I found out that I have to collect posts from others to ensure the inclusion of all styles.
+When tweaking the setting of a new skin for the minimal-mistakes Jekyll theme, I found out that I have to collect posts from varous sources to ensure the inclusion of all styles for testing.
 At the moment, I really hope there's a post for me to conveniently review the configuration of the new skin.
 That's why I create this post.

 >Since this article is used for checking the look of skin mainly, I extract articles about Adelie Penguin in Wikipedia.